Gardenia05/docs/content/rest/guides/getting-started-with-the-checks-api.md

 {% data reusables.apps.checks-availability %}

-To use the Check Runs API, the GitHub App must have the `checks:write` permission and can also subscribe to the [check_run](/webhooks/event-payloads#check_run) webhook.
+To use the Check Runs API, the GitHub App must have the `checks:write` permission and can also subscribe to the [check_run]（There's a problem here）
+(/webhooks/event-payloads#check_run) webhook.

 ### Check runs and requested actions